Variability in Footpoint Mapping of BBFs Using Tsyganenko Models: Impact on Swarm Conjunctions: Application of criteria to magnetic field line mapping

 \section{Application of criteria to magnetic field line mapping}

 In some cases, the footpoints obtained from the Tsyganenko model may be unreliable.
 Here, we present three different scenarios of field line tracing to illustrate this.
-In Figure \ref{fig_example_bad_model}a, all four Tsyganenko models (ie., T89, 96, T01 and T04) present both footpoints at the Earth's surface and the field line makes a single loop.
+In Figure \ref{fig_example_bad_model}a, four Tsyganenko models (i.e., T89, 96, T01 and T04) present both footpoints at the Earth's surface and the field line makes a single loop.
 Figure \ref{fig_example_bad_model}b presents both footpoints at the Earth's surface but perform several loops.
-Finally, \ref{fig_example_bad_model}c shows that the field line computed with T89 do not present a footpoint in the southern hemisphere.
+Finally, \ref{fig_example_bad_model}c shows that the field line computed with T89 does not present a footpoint in the Southern Hemisphere.